droe/acefile/README.md

         with open('large.iso', 'wb') as fo:
             for block in fi.readblocks('large.iso'):
                 fo.write(block)

+Filenames in ACE archives are stored in whatever local OEM/ANSI code page in use on the archiving system, without any indication in the archive format as to which code page that might be.
+Since acefile 0.6.15, the code page can be specified if it is known, otherwise utf-8 is used by default, matching the behaviour of older versions of acefile.

+    with acefile.open('example.ace', encoding='cp437') as f:
+        f.extractall()

 Check the [API documentation](https://apidoc.roe.ch/acefile) for a complete description of the API.